ampproject/amphtml/ads/README.md

 Please consider having the example consistently load a fake ad (with ad targeting disabled).
 Not only it will be a more confident example for publishers to follow, but also for us to catch any regression bug during our releases.

 It's encouraged to have multiple examples to cover different use cases.

+Please verify your ad is fully functioning, for example, by clicking on an ad.
+We have seen bugs reported for ads not being clickable, which was due to incorrectly appended content divs.

 ### Tests